Tellinq/yoga-book-9i/README.md

 To-do with a Windows reinstallation - restoring to OEM defaults

-- Check available drivers on the internet vs what is currently only available on the OEM install
-- Check what drivers can install via Windows update vs other party solutions (Lenovo Vantage/Commercial Vantage, SDIO, etc.)
+- All drivers can be installed in tandem through SDIO, Windows Update, and Lenovo Vantage
+- Pen targets the opposite screen however.
+Tried using the drivers provided in the OEM install without luck. could be me using SDIO first, not sure.
+- Installing User Center will restore full software experience

 To-do for Linux support